safops/.github/profile/README.md

 > [!TIP]
 > The Creator, the only one who hears prayer, will verify His two servants, along with anything that we do.
 We call this "pray to verify" and urge everyone to do it for the foreseeable future.

+> [!IMPORTANT]
+> The Creator is the only one who will ever hear a prayer uttered silently.

 ## Suggested Listening
 * [When the Doves Cry](https://music.youtube.com/watch?v=FcKE-1NlNlg&sq=1&si=hjLMmWdvKuSkXLyO)
      - This song takes you inside a massacre occurring in a place of worship.